revaxl/time-tracker/README.md

 npm install
 ```

-after the dependencies are installed, from the root folder run
+after the dependencies are installed, from the root folder run this command from terminal

 ```
 npm run dev